microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 ```

 #### **`config_constraints` vs `metric_constraints`:**
-The key difference between these two types of constraints is that the calculation of constraints in `config_constraints` **does not rely on the evaluation procedure in the metric function**.
+The key difference between these two types of constraints is that the calculation of constraints in `config_constraints` does not rely on the computation procedure in the evaluation function, i.e., in `evaluation_function`.
 For example, when a constraint only depends on the config itself, as shown in the code example.
 Due to this independency, constraints in `config_constraints` will be checked before evaluation.
 So configurations that do not satisfy `config_constraints` will not be evaluated.

 ### Parallel tuning